 While it may be a low bar to jump, Travis Knight’s latest work Bumblebee is by far the best Transformers film to date.

 A prequel to the 2007 film, the story picks up as the Autobots find themselves on the losing end of the war with the Decepticons on Cybertron.
 Needing to regroup, Optimus Prime, leader of the Autobot rebellion, sends loyal soldier B-127 to the remote planet Earth in order to set up a new base.
 Landing on Earth in 1987, in the middle of a military training exercise led by Sector 7 lieutenant Jack Burns (John Cena), B-127 quickly finds himself under attack by both the military and the Decepticon known as Blitzwing.
-After the battle leaves him voiceless and battered the Autobot disguises himself as a 1967 Volkswagen Beetle and winds up in a junk yard.
+After the battle leaves him voiceless and battered the Autobot disguises himself as a 1967 Volkswagen Beetle and ends up in a junk yard.

 It is there where he is discovered by eighteen-year-old Charlie (Hailee Steinfeld), who convinces her Uncle Hank (Len Cariou), owner of the scrapyard, to give her the Beetle.
 Still mourning the lost of her father, whom she used to fix up cars with, Charlie finds it difficult to cope with the fact that her mother (Pamela Adlon) has remarried.
 It is when working on the Beetle that she discovers that her car is anything but ordinary.
 Renaming him Bumblebee, Charlie and her new alien friend begin to learn how to overcome the physical and emotional scars that are holding them back from becoming the individuals they are meant to be.